Lainesmead Primary School’s Commitment to Safeguarding and Child Protection

 Our Designated Safeguarding Leader is Mrs Andrea Chapman (Assistant Headteacher for Inclusion).

-Our Deputy Designated Safeguarding Leaders are Mrs Eirian Painter (Headteacher), Mrs Tina Dee (Pupil Support Adviser), Mrs Jayne Peer (Parent Support Adviser).
+Our Deputy Designated Safeguarding Leaders are Mrs Eirian Painter (Headteacher), Mrs Tina Dee (Pupil Support Adviser), Mrs Alyssia Mepstead (Deputy Headteacher).

-The named governor responsible for safeguarding is Mr Ali Cotton.
+The named governor responsible for safeguarding is Mr A Mulrooney.

-If you are concerned about the safety or wellbeing of any child, please speak directly to:
+If you are concerned about the safety or wellbeing of any child, please use one of the following: